DerGuru/The-Resonant/Chapters/P1-21 - Interludes I.md

 Dorian set the tablet down slowly.

 Another officer approached from the adjoining desk cluster.
-He looked younger than his age—eager, slightly too loud.
+He looked younger than his age - eager, slightly too loud.

 “We cross-checked it.
 No active license in the vicinity.
 No authorized training nodes.
 And the harmonic profile doesn’t match any known agency patterns.”